Landlord Rent Guarantee Insurance (RGI) Guide

 • They genuinely believe they have good tenants that will never step out of line

-But on the other hand, I know many landlords that do (and an increasing amount of landlords are catching on), and they thoroughly endorse the policy because it takes stress away.
-I guess it boils down to the individual landlord and how safe/protected they want to feel.
-Much like how some gamble on not having mobile phone insurance.
-For the record, I do have mobile insurance, and boy have I made use of it over the years.
+On the other hand, many landlords do take out RGI, and an increasing number are catching on.
+Those who do often wholeheartedly endorse it because it removes a lot of stress.
+Ultimately, it comes down to the individual landlord and how safe or protected they want to feel, much like some people gamble on skipping mobile phone insurance (for the record, I do have mobile insurance, and boy, have I made use of it over the years!).

 If you’re truly unsure whether or not you want to splash out on Rent Protection Insurance (approx. £180 per annum for a standard policy), bear in mind that most policy terms are between 6 – 12 months, so you won’t be locked in for any meaningful time.
 There’s no obligation to continue after the policy expires.